Note: if you’re looking for Womply PPP loan status definitions, please visit our PPP loan status FAQs.

-You will owe money when your loan is due if you use the PPP loan amount for anything other than payroll costs, mortgage interest, rent, and utilities payments over the 8 weeks after getting the loan.
+You will owe money when your loan is due if you use the PPP loan amount for anything other than payroll costs, mortgage interest, rent, and utilities payments over the 8 weeks (or 24 weeks) after getting the loan.
 NOTE: For 2021 PPP loans will cover additional expenses, including operations expenditures, property damage costs, supplier costs, and worker protection expenditures.
 See our PPP FAQs for details.

-Due to likely high subscription, it is anticipated that not more than 25% of the forgiven amount may be for non-payroll costs.
+As of June 5, 2020, no more than 40% (previously 25%) of the forgiven amount may be for non-payroll costs.
 You will also owe money if you do not maintain your staff and payroll.

 - Number of Staff: Your loan forgiveness will be reduced if you decrease your full-time employee headcount.